Freeha-S/pandas-project/README.md

    ```
     (150,5)

-- There is not any null value in data set *to check if there is any empty cell*
+- There is not any null value in data set *check if there is any empty cell*
    ```
      print(dataset.isnull().any())
    ```